The Little Mermaid (TV series): Broadcast

 The show's broadcast debut in September 1992 was in the form of a half-hour prime-time special, The Little Mermaid: A Whale of a Tale.
 Its Saturday morning debut came the very next day.
 The show's time slot was 8:30 a.m., following another new animated series, Fievel's American Tails, based on the animated film An American Tail.
 The Little Mermaid series drew a fair bit of media attention, including more than one spot on Entertainment Tonight, because it was the first series based directly on a Disney animated feature and was a rare (at the time) television cartoon concerning a strong female character.
 The show kept its time slot the following year with its second season.

 For the series' third season, the show was moved to the 8 a.m. time period and was the lead-in for a new Disney animated series, Aladdin.
 The third season was the final season to be produced; CBS elected not to buy another batch of episodes.
-On October 2, 1995, Disney Channel began rerunning the show seven days a week.

 Disney Channel reran the series from October 2, 1995, to September 29, 2002, and again from September 5, 2006, to July 4, 2010.
 It was also shown on Toon Disney until January 25, 2008.
 The series then aired on Disney Junior from the channel's launch in 2012 until 2014.
 However, in Russia, Disney Channel continued to air the series until the channel closed in 2022.